NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --apply-initial-transform-only
     Apply to the cameras the transform given by ``--initial-transform``.
-    No iterations, GCP loading, or image matching takes place.
+    No iterations, GCP loading, image matching, or report generation take place.
+Using ``--num-iterations 0`` and without this option will create those.

 --image-list
     A file containing the list of images, when they are too many to